enricoteterra/readinglist/README.md

 - Peopleware
 - You Don't Know JS
 - Powerful: Building a Culture of Freedom and Responsibility
-- Rocket Surgery made Easy (Steve Krug)
+- Rocket Surgery made Easy
-- About Face (Alan Cooper)
+- About Face
 - Radical Focus
-- Leadership and the One Minute Manager (The One Minute Manager)
+- Leadership and the One Minute Manager
 - Impact Mapping: Making a big impact with software products and projects
 - The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity (2nd Edition)
 - Lean UX